 For many years, people have attempted to reduce this figure.
 However, the results of the studies show that there is still a significant wastage of food each year.

 The main criticism against the big distributors is that often a significant amount of their food ends up going to waste rather than being donated to the needy.

-Last year for this reason, 35-year-old Arash Derambarsh proposed an initiative to create a law to prevent supermarkets from discarding unsold food.
+For this reason, 35-year-old Arash Derambarsh proposed an initiative to create a law to prevent supermarkets from discarding unsold food.

 After a massive campaign supported by consumers and activists fighting against poverty, the French Senate unanimously approved the law, benefiting thousands of homeless people.

 France, the first place in the world to ban food waste

 The French Senate’s decision made France the first country in the world to prevent supermarkets from wasting or destroying food.

 Establishments of more than 400 square meters will need to sign donation contracts with charities.
 Failure to do so will result in fines of up to 75,000 EUR or two years imprisonment.

 This was joyful news for the charity organization promoters because this will increase the quality and diversity of the food that they receive to distribute.

 Jacques Bailet, head of a French food bank network, expressed hope that the law will increase the donation of vegetables, fruits and meat as they are most in need of these foods.